ranaanjel/ecommerce-pwa/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Having one login only i.e via oauth or otp - no password based signin -- providing the user with the jwt on the signup itself.
+- [ ] Having one login only i.e via oauth or otp - no password based signin -- providing the user with the jwt on the signup itself.
+- [ ] quick icon sign similar to chat to agent hovering box i.e for their current pre-order card list and cart - 2 value